samirettali/bounty-notes/commandline.md

 # Command line

-This is a reference to some useful commands that I always use
+This is a reference to some useful commands

 ## Difference between two lists (must be sorted)
 ```
 # Lines only in file1
 $ comm -23 file1 file2